romainringenbach/HAR-Viewer/README.md

 ![image](https://raw.githubusercontent.com/nealith/HAR-Viewer/dev/har-viewer.png)

-HAR-Viewer is a web embeded viewer for your HTTP Archive, but for only one pages.
+HAR-Viewer is a web embeded viewer for your HTTP Archive, but for only one page.

 !
 This viewer use lot of ids, so you should only display one viewer.